catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 ##############################

 This documentation covers services and protocols specific to Sky TV.
-For information on the other services that this tool provides, we reccomend refering to the `Catalyst Cloud documentation`_.
+For information on the other services that this tool provides, we recommend referring to the `Catalyst Cloud documentation`_.

 Below we will briefly discuss some of the relevant services: